CiviCooP/org.ilga.memberlist/README.md

 ## Usage

-The api can be called by using the following url:
+The api can be called by using the following url with a POST action

 `https://<site>/sites/all/modules/civicrm/extern/rest.php?entity=Member&action=list&api_key=<userKey>&key=<siteKey>`